jr-robotics/robo-gym/docs/environments.md

 negative reward is collected for moving away.
 Both self collisions and collisions with the ground are taken into account and punished with a negative reward and termination of the episode.

- !
-When resetting the Real Robot environment the robot could go in self collision, please be cautious.
-We are working on a solution to fix this.

 ## Basic Avoidance